ChainSafe/game-docs-v2/docs/v2.5/15_lootboxes.md

 ```

 ## Claim Rewards
 This method allows a user to claim their lootbox rewards.
+This can be placed after the call for payment.

 ```csharp
     public async Task<LootboxRewards> ClaimRewards(string account)